CAFAudit/audit-service/caf-audit-maven-plugin/README.md

 	    auditEventBuilder.send();
 	}

-Calls to methods `auditViewDocument` and `auditDeleteDocument` would then be made to send document event messages to Kafka.
+Calls to methods `auditViewDocument` and `auditDeleteDocument` would then be made to send document event messages to Elasticsearch.